hull/hull-connectors/packages/connectors/hull-browser/assets/readme.md

 # Browser access to User data

-This connector makes data from Hull accessible in the browser, so you can use it to personalize the page in realtime.
+This connector makes data from Hull accessible in the browser, so you can use data coming from other services to personalize the page in realtime.

+# Installation

+# Getting Started

 To use it: